Meeting Veterans Special Needs at the End of Life

 Hospice Explained

-Hospice is a type of care, not a place.
-No matter where a patient lives, the focus of the team is on providing quality of life instead of continuing often painful treatment that will not extend life expectancy.
-Hospice care may begin once a physician determines that medical interventions will no longer change the outcome and their patient has a prognosis of six months or less.
-The interdisciplinary care team (IDT) usually includes a patient’s personal physician, hospice physician or medical director, nurses, hospice aides, social workers, bereavement counselors, clergy or other spiritual counselors, trained volunteers as well as other supportive and clinical care specialists, as needed.
-Learn more about hospice care.
+Hospice is a type of care—not a place.
+It focuses on improving quality of life rather than continuing treatments that may be painful and unlikely to extend life expectancy.
+Hospice care can begin when a physician determines that medical interventions will no longer alter the outcome and the patient’s prognosis is six months or less.
+Care is provided by an interdisciplinary team (IDT), which often includes the patient’s doctor, a hospice physician or medical director, nurses, hospice aides, social workers, bereavement counselors, spiritual advisors, trained volunteers, and other clinical or supportive care specialists as needed.
+Learn more about hospice.

 Trauma Informed Care

-Across the U.S., there are 4,120 hospice partners in the We Honor Veterans initiative.
-Developed jointly between the U.S. Department of Veterans Affairs and the National Hospice and Palliative Care Organization, their mission is to better address veterans’ needs at this important time of life.
-It includes compassionate listening and grateful acknowledgment of military service.
+To address these complex needs, 4,120 hospice providers nationwide participate in the We Honor Veterans initiative—a program created by the U.S. Department of Veterans Affairs and the National Hospice and Palliative Care Organization.
+This initiative is designed to ensure that veterans receive thoughtful, trauma-informed care that includes compassionate listening and recognition of their service.

-New York-based MJHS is one of only 11 hospices nationally to have earned the highest We Honor Veterans partner level status, which includes serving as a regional mentor to other hospice programs.
+MJHS, based in New York, is one of only 11 hospices nationwide to achieve Level 5—the highest partner status in the We Honor Veterans program.
+As part of this distinction, MJHS also serves as a regional mentor to other hospice organizations.

-All military veterans under the care of Level 5 We Honor Veterans programs are assessed for trauma.
-Those who are already receiving or could benefit from counseling, but who are too frail and medically-vulnerable to travel to the VA, are referred to PTSD-specialist counselors who are able to support their needs at home.
+All veterans under the care of a Level 5 We Honor Veterans program are assessed for trauma.
+Those who need or are already receiving counseling but are too medically fragile to visit a VA facility are referred to PTSD-specialist counselors who provide support in the comfort of the veteran’s home.

 Other elements of the We Honor Veterans program include, but are not limited to: